WordPerfect: Printer drivers

-WordPerfect for DOS shipped with an impressive array of printer drivers—a feature that played an important role in its adoption—and also shipped with a printer driver editor called PTR, which features a flexible macro language and allows technically inclined users to customize and create printer drivers.
+WordPerfect for DOS initially only supported a few printers.
+With the 2.2X versions, only two printers were fully supported: Diablo and Epson.
+However, with version 3.0, drivers were developed to support over fifty printers.
+A year after release, about two hundred printers were supported.
+WordPerfect version 3.0 also shipped with a printer driver editor called PTR, which features a flexible macro language, and allows technically inclined users to customize and create printer drivers.

 Version 4.2 for DOS has a Type-Through feature that allows a user with certain compatible printers to use WordPerfect as a conventional typewriter.
 The functionality was removed in version 5.1 for DOS.

 WordPerfect Library/Office utilities

 WordPerfect Corporation produced a variety of ancillary and spin-off products.
 WordPerfect Library, introduced in 1986 and later renamed WordPerfect Office (not to be confused with Corel's Windows office suite of the same name), is a package of DOS network and stand-alone utility software for use with WordPerfect.
 The package includes a DOS menu shell and file manager which can edit binary files as well as WordPerfect or Shell macros, calendar, and a general-purpose flat file database program that can be used as the data file for a merge in WordPerfect and as a contact manager.
+WordPerfect Office was also one of the first commercially available email software packages.

 After Novell acquired WordPerfect Corporation, it incorporated many of these utilities into Novell GroupWise.